Vivian Vance: Broadway

 Starting in 1932, Vance was in a number of shows on Broadway, usually as a member of the chorus.
 Eventually, she graduated to supporting parts after understudying Ethel Merman as Reno Sweeney in Anything Goes.
-(She and Merman would appear together in an episode of The Lucy Show many decades later.)
+(Merman and she would appear together in an episode of The Lucy Show many decades later.)

 Vance succeeded Kay Thompson in the musical Hooray for What!
 (1937).
 Her most successful stage role was that of Nancy Collister in the Cole Porter musical Let's Face It!
 (1941), alongside Danny Kaye, Edith Meiser, and Eve Arden for 547 performances.

 Film

 Following her appearance in a revival of The Cradle Will Rock in 1947, Vance decided to move to California to pursue other theatre projects and opportunities in film.
-During her stay in Los Angeles, Vance appeared in two films: as streetwise chambermaid Leah in The Secret Fury (1950), and as Alicia in The Blue Veil (1951).
+During her stay in Los Angeles, Vance appeared in two films, as streetwise chambermaid Leah in The Secret Fury (1950) and as Alicia in The Blue Veil (1951).
 She received several positive notices for her performances, but the films did little else to further her screen career.
 Following her departure from The Lucy Show at the end of the third season, Vance signed on to appear in a Blake Edwards film, The Great Race (1965); she saw this as an opportunity to restart a movie career, which never really took off.
 The amusing film was a moderate success, receiving several Academy Award nominations.